 - 1. The lead author circulates an outline of the manuscript for review by the large writing group that outlines the main points for the introduction, results, and discussion.
 These should be agreed upon based on the main points of the manuscript and the target audience. - 2.
-The lead author works closely with the small writing group while drafting the manuscript. - 3.
+The lead author should work closely with the small writing group during the drafting of the manuscript. - 3.
 The lead author circulates drafts of the manuscript to coauthors.
-The purpose of each draft and issues appropriate for comment/editing should be clearly outlined in each review request.
+The purpose of each draft and issues appropriate for comment/editing should be clearly outlined in each request from the lead author for review of a draft.
 Each draft should be dated in the body of the text or title of the manuscript file. - 4.
 Coauthors have 2 weeks to review the manuscript.
-If a coauthor cannot complete the review in the 2 weeks, the coauthor must communicate to the lead author a date that comments will be returned.
+If a coauthor cannot complete the review in the 2 week period, there must be communication to the lead author with a date that comments will be returned.
 Coauthors should send manuscript comments to all other coauthors for review.